Nikitha-120404/aws-nosql-books_scraper-pipeline/README.md

 AWS credentials configured

-TLS certificate (global-bundle.pem)
+TLS certificate for DocumentDB

 Install Dependencies
 pip install -r requirements.txt

-Run the Pipeline
+Execute Pipeline
-# Step 1: Scrape and store data in DocumentDB
+# Scrape and store data in DocumentDB
 python scrape_to_docdb.py

-# Step 2: Transform and load data into DynamoDB
+# Transform data and load into DynamoDB
 python transform_and_loadto_dynamodb.py

-# Step 3: View stored data from DocumentDB
+# View sample data from DocumentDB
 python viewdata_in_docdb.py

-🔐 Security Note
+🔐 Security Considerations

-⚠️ Sensitive credentials are not included in this repository.
-All secrets such as:
+Sensitive information such as:

 AWS credentials

-Database usernames/passwords
+Database usernames and passwords

 TLS certificates

-should be stored securely using environment variables or configuration files and excluded via .gitignore.
+are not included in this repository and should be managed securely using environment variables or configuration files excluded via .gitignore.

-📸 Results
+📊 Project Outcomes

-Successfully scraped book data from the web

-Raw data stored in Amazon DocumentDB
+Successfully scraped and stored book data in Amazon DocumentDB

+Transformed unstructured data into structured format

-Cleaned and transformed data loaded into Amazon DynamoDB
+Loaded cleaned data into Amazon DynamoDB

-Data verified through terminal-based queries
+Verified data using terminal-based queries

-(Screenshots available in the outputs/screenshots/ directory)

 🚀 Future Enhancements

+Add pagination to scrape multiple pages

 Automate pipeline using AWS Lambda

-Add pagination for scraping multiple pages

-Implement error logging and retry mechanisms
+Add logging and error handling

-Add data analytics using Athena or QuickSight
+Integrate analytics using AWS Athena or QuickSight

-Schedule pipeline with Amazon EventBridge
+Schedule pipeline execution with Amazon EventBridge

 👩‍💻 Author

-Nikitha (Nikki)
+Siva Nikitha
 Aspiring Data Engineer | AWS | Python | NoSQL | Data Pipelines